avatar

 Poster: LLMs in Equity Research

-While LLMs alone do not consistently outperform simple benchmarks in predicting earnings changes, their outputs contain complementary information.
-When LLM-generated signals and embeddings are combined with financial statement data in downstream machine learning models, predictive performance improves and leads to economically meaningful portfolio results.
-Long-only portfolios formed using LLM-enhanced signals achieve higher alpha and information ratios than portfolios based on traditional factors or analyst forecasts.
-The findings suggest that LLMs add value by providing economic context and structure to raw accounting data, improving generalization in out-of-sample equity prediction tasks.
+Abstract: We test whether large language models can extract useful information from financial statements for fundamental equity research.
+On their own, LLMs do not consistently outperform simple benchmarks at predicting earnings changes.
+However, combining LLM-generated signals and embeddings with financial statement data in downstream ML models improves predictive performance, and long-only portfolios formed from these signals achieve higher alpha and information ratios than portfolios based on traditional factors or analyst forecasts.
+LLMs appear to add value by providing economic context and structure to raw accounting data, improving out-of-sample generalization.

 Research Project for 15.S08 Applied Natural Language Processing, MIT.
 Supervised by Dr. Mike Chen and Dr. Andrew Zachary (MIT).